angelcervant1/rb5_vision/README.md

-# Depth Estimation for Monocular Cameras With the Qualcomm RB5 Drone
+# Depth Estimation for Monocular Camera With the Qualcomm RB5 Drone

 ### To test out the ROS node-